jonnor/ESC-CNN-microcontroller/report/report.md

 measured in Decibel (dB SPL) over a reference pressure level (typically \num{20e-6}\si{Pa} ).
 Since the sound pressure level is continuously varying, it is summarized over a specified time-period using Equivalent Continuous Sound Level ($L_{eq}$).
-Typical measurement resolution are per minute, per second or per 125 ms.
+Typical measurement resolutions are per minute, per second or per 125 ms.
 Measurements often use A-weighting to approximate the sensitivity of the human ear at different frequencies.
-In Europe sound level sensors are designed to specifications of IEC 61672-1 Sound Level Meters[@IECSoundLevelMeters], and the standard for North America is ANSI S1.4[@ANSISoundLevelMeters].
+In Europe, sound level sensors are designed to specifications of IEC 61672-1 Sound Level Meters[@IECSoundLevelMeters], and the standard for North America is ANSI S1.4[@ANSISoundLevelMeters].

 Sensors can also provide information that can be used to characterize the noise, for instance to identify the likely noise sources.
-This is desirable in order to understand the cause of noise, identify which regulations the noise falls under, which actors may be responsible, and to initiate possible interventions.
+This is desirable in order to understand the cause of the noise, identify which regulations the noise falls under, which actors may be responsible, and to initiate possible interventions.